blakekrpec/neovim-config/docs/unity_debugging.md

     * Step over or step into functions with `:lua require('dap').step_over()` and `:lua require('dap').step_into()`.
 * UI
     * Use DAP UI by opening panels with `:lua require("dapui").open()` to view variables, stacks, breakpoints, etc.

+WIP:

+when I run this I first get:

+C:\Program Files\debuggers\netcoredbg\netcoredbg.exe exited with code: 1

+then if I press enter I get:

+Debug adapter didn't respond.
+Either the adapter is slow (then wait and ignore this) or there is a problem with your adapter or coreclr configuration.
+Check the logs for errors (:help dap.set_log_level)